 A new book, "Driving Tour of One-Room Schools in the Ozarks" is also available for purchase online.
 This book is also available here on Amazon.

 Liberty School Project

-MU Extension is working with the Gray Campbell Farmstead to move Liberty School to Nathanael Greene Park.
+MU Extension worked with the Gray Campbell Farmstead to move Liberty School to Nathanael Greene Park where it is today.
 Liberty School served the community from the mid-1800s until consolidation with Fair Grove in 1951.
 Informational brochure (PDF). | Overview video about school

 Organizations may request a presentation on the history of rural schools.
 Presentations range from a half-hour to a half-day.
 The cost is $55 per hour plus travel expenses.
 Contact David Burton, firstname.lastname@example.org, for more information or to schedule.